Darnell Mooney Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- Against the Vikings, Mooney has averaged 38.3 receiving yards per game in his three career matchups, 17.2 fewer than his over/under for Sunday's game.
+- Mooney has averaged 38.3 receiving yards per game in his three career matchups against the Vikings, 17.2 fewer than his over/under for Sunday's game.

-- Mooney has caught a touchdown pass versus the Vikings once, but did not have multiple TDs in that game.

-- The Vikings have the NFL's 28th-ranked pass defense this season, allowing 272.1 yards per game through the air.
+- The 272.1 passing yards the Vikings give up per game makes them the NFL's 28th-ranked pass defense this season.

-- The Vikings' defense is 24th in the NFL, conceding 1.8 passing touchdowns per game.
+- The Vikings have surrendered 28 touchdowns through the air (1.8 per game).
+They are 24th in the league in that category.

 Recent Performances

-- Mooney put together a 69-yard performance against the Giants last week on seven catches while being targeted 13 times and scoring one touchdown.
+- Against the Giants last week, Mooney was targeted 13 times and racked up 69 yards on seven receptions while scoring one touchdown.

-- Over his last three games, Mooney has 17 catches (on 29 targets) for 189 yards and one touchdown, averaging 63.0 yards per game.
+- Mooney has reeled in 17 passes (on 29 targets) for 189 yards (63.0 per game) and one touchdown in his last three games.

 Mooney's Chicago Teammates